–from my memoir Faces, Places and Pain

 “I’m no high-powered agent.
 I do the Milk Cans, Bottle Up, Tubs, but I noticed you had a hole at the Stop Signs.
 I can fill that for you.”

 “I’ll give you 15 points.”
 (15% of the daily gross in my apron).
 He grinned almost imperceptibly.

 “Yeah, how good?
 Who have you travelled with?”

-The other guys at the table watched the tennis match with amusement.
-They’d seen it before, but it never gets old.
+The other guys at the table watched the verbal piing pong match with amusement.
+They’d seen it before.
+It never got old.

 I named off six concessioners from Florida to Minnesota.

 “Gary Thacker, huh.
 You were one of ‘Thacker’s Wackers’?”